mashaan14/YouTube-channel/jax_performance/2025_07_21_jax_precision.md

 ## Why I don’t see a memory impact from precision alone?

 * I could be doing something wrong (that's always a possibility 😄).
 I did my best to minimize the chance of making an error.
-I turned off the parallelism and run on a single device, I also passed the options directly to layers instead of passign them to the model.
+I turned off the parallelism and run on a single device, I also passed the options directly to layers instead of passing them to the model.
 * XLA has the final say on precision and it has its own heuristics to control that.
 As a user you control how many devices you want to run and you also control the batch size.